 DNA is passed on through reproduction.
 You get yours from your parents.
 You share more DNA with your parents and siblings than you do with your more distant relatives.
 In the same way, humans share more DNA with some living things than with others.
 We share 98% with chimps, 85% with zebra fish, 36% with fruit flies, and 15% with mustard grass.
 By share, we mean that 98% of DNA base pairs (adenine, guanine, cytosine, and thymine) are in the precise same spot in human DNA compared to chimp DNA.
 (These four nucleobases can be traded between species.
 There is no difference between them — we’re all made of the same biochemical stuff.)

 It is not surprising that creatures similar to us (warm-blooded, covered in hair, birth live young, etc.) are closer relatives than less similar ones.
+It’s no coincidence that apes look most like us and share the most DNA with us (and are able to communicate most directly with us, with one of our own languages, learning and holding entire conversations in American Sign Language).
 Evolutionary biologists used to use appearance and behaviors (such as gills or reproductive method) to suppose creatures were related, like the trout and the shark or the gorilla and the human being.
 But DNA now confirms the observations, as trout DNA is more similar to shark DNA than, say, buffalo DNA, and gorilla DNA is more similar to human DNA than, say, fruit fly DNA.

 But all life shares DNA, no matter how different (for a deeper analysis, see Rogers pp. 25-31, 86-92).
 That simple truth proves a common forefather.
 A god would not have to make creations with chimp and human DNA nearly the same, all the nucleobases laid out in nearly the same order; why do so, unless to suggest that evolution is true?
 When mapped out by genetic similarity, we see exactly what Darwin envisioned: a family tree with many different branches, all leading back to a common ancestor.